wheelerjoshua/now_i_know/til.md

 -- 09-22-21:
 I learned that when a question may be subjected to interpretation to leave a note on my personal judgement calls.
 If that judgement call is above my head or pay grade, ask questions.
 Alternate viewpoints on code may reveal these scenarios.

+-- 09-23-21:
+I learned how poweful aliases can be.
+When joining tables and there's a lot of information being passed around, lengthy names can create clutter and confusion when analyzing code.
+Using aliases on tables reduces the clutter and confusion.
+I also learned about self joins.